 When ordering from a certified online pharmacy, you can be ensured that your medication is safe.
 If the pharmacy doesn't ask you to complete essential health and medical questions, however, this is a telltale sign that the website isn't certified.
 The website should also display clear signs that it is registered and approved by the relevant authorities.
 In the UK, this includes being registered by the MHRA and GMC.

 All medication will be delivered in tamper proof packaging complete with the full patient leaflet, which confirms that the medication is clinically proven and highly effective.

-When ordering Microgynon online here at HEALTHSITE, this is an all-inclusive price including the prescription, consultation, medication and delivery.
+When ordering Microgynon online here at Medilico, this is an all-inclusive price including the prescription, consultation, medication and delivery.
 There are no hidden costs.
-The price adjusts depending on the dosage and quantity you have ordered, which can be seen below:
+The price adjusts depending on the dosage and quantity you have ordered.

 It's not possible to obtain any combined pills over-the-counter.
 You should ask your doctor about contraceptive pills or visit your sexual health clinic or family planning clinic.

 Once you have been safely prescribed Microgynon 30 by your doctor you are able to order it online after a consultation.
 Ensure you declare any additional medications or health problems at this consultation to keep you safe.